SFTtech/openage-blog/content/blog/D0004-openage_mod_api_attack.md

 Damage against Pierce armor: 5 - 4 = 1
 ```

 The situation for the `Crush` armor type is a bit more tricky because subtracting `armor_value` from `damage` would result in a negative value.
 This behavior is generally undesirable as negative damage can have weird effects.
-Therefore, the engine will always round negative damage against an arnor type up to `0`.
+Therefore, the engine will always round negative damage against an armor type up to `0`.

 ```
 Damage against Crush armor: 1 - 5 = -4 --> rounded up to 0